ashlink11/ashlink11-original-web-app-template/README.md

 My build was 4 files, each under 1KB in size.

+# Success!

 The build seems to be working!
 Note that it's the first time I've done a build from scratch so don't take my word for it!

+My page is hosted at: <https://hashbangash.github.io/dojo/>.

+Next steps: I am going to build out page content and want to add `react-router-dom` so this site can have multiple pages.